sebastian2696/SimpleScalarUbuntu/README.md

 ## Test:

-This is a crosscompiler necessary to run an application on the SimpleScalar simulator: sslittle-na-sstrix-gcc
+This contains a crosscompiler necessary to run an application on the SimpleScalar simulator: sslittle-na-sstrix-gcc

 Example is located inside the Test folder.